If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 It’s possible to use a steam mop to bring some life back to your carpet.
-While a lot of steam mops are designed for hard floors, some are multi-functional too.
+While many steam mops are designed for hard floors, some are multi-functional too.
+We’ll show you how to clean your carpet with a steam mop.

 But there’s some prep work you’ll need to do before you can get scrubbing.
-Let’s get into the details so you’ll feel ready and confident when the time comes.
+Let’s get into the details so you’ll feel confident when the time comes.

 How to Clean Carpet With a Steam Mop